Common Mistakes When Choosing SIC or NAICS (and How to Avoid Them)

 3. Ignoring lifecycle changes

-4. Assuming one standard fits all use cases
+4. Assuming one standard fits every use case

-Marketing, analytics, compliance, and reporting often rely on different classification conventions.
+Marketing, analytics, compliance, procurement, and reporting often rely on different classification needs.
+A code setup that works for one department may be incomplete for another.

 5. Lacking documentation and review paths

-Undocumented classification decisions are difficult to defend during audits, reviews, or vendor disputes.
+Undocumented classification decisions are hard to defend during audits, internal reviews, or vendor disputes.
+If no one can explain why the code was chosen, the record becomes harder to trust.

 6. Relying entirely on third-party vendors